Geometry in Active Learning for Binary and Multi-class Image Segmentation: Geometry-based active learning

-For each supervoxel $s_i$ and each label $\hat{y}$ in a set $Y$ of possible labels, let $p(y_i=\hat{y} | \bx_i)$ be the probability that its label $y_i$ is $\hat{y}$, given the corresponding feature vector $\bx_i$.
+For each supervoxel $s_i$ characterised by feature vector $\bx_i$ and each possible label $\hat{y} \in Y$, let $p(y_i=\hat{y} \mid \bx_i)$ be the probability that the label $y_i$ of $s_i$ is $\hat{y}$.
 In this section we are not concerned with the question of how this probability is obtained.
 For background-foreground segmentation, we take $Y$ to be $\{0,1\}$.
 In the multi-class scenario, $Y$ is a larger set, such as $\{$background, hair, skin, eyes, nose, mouth$\}$ for face segmentation.
 We describe below three entropy-based uncertainty measures.
 We start from the well-known Shannon Entropy of the predicted distribution over all possible classes and we then introduce two novel uncertainty measures which are both entropic in nature, but account for different properties of the predicted probability distribution.